Tips for Creating a Latex-Free Home

 Alternatives to Latex

-- Instead of rubber toys, use plastic or cloth toys
+Instead of rubber toys, use plastic or cloth toys.

-- Instead of a raincoat, use a nylon or synthetic waterproof coat
+Wear a nylon or synthetic waterproof coat.

-- Instead of regular balloons, use Mylar balloons
+Instead of regular balloons, use Mylar ones.

 Other Ways to Latex-Proof Your Home

-- If your family wears rubber-soled shoes, keep all shoes, boots, and sneakers in covered containers.
+If your family wears rubber-soled shoes, keep all shoes, boots, and sneakers in covered containers.
 That’s because some people with

 If you're having a party, plan in advance to make sure latex isn't there.